Statistics of Base Polytopes in F-theory: Introduction

-Given that the total number of 3d maximal boxes is around $\sim 5\times 10^3$, it is reasonable to give an upper bound estimation of the total number of 3d base polytopes as $\sim 10^{90}$. and we compute the statistics of their Hodge numbers and the number of rigid (automatically present) gauge groups on each threefold base, including the ones with $E_7$ gauge groups that could potentially realize an $E_7$ GUT model following~\cite{Li:2021eyn,Li:2022aek,Li:2023dya}, as well as $E_8$ gauge groups that are the dominant rigid group containing the Standard Model gauge group as a subgroup.
+Given that the total number of 3d maximal boxes is around $\sim 5\times 10^3$, it is reasonable to give an upper bound estimation of the total number of 3d base polytopes as $\sim 10^{90}$.
+We compute the statistics of the Hodge numbers and the number of rigid (automatically present) gauge groups on threefold bases in these boxes, including the ones with $E_7$ gauge groups that could potentially realize an $E_7$ GUT model following~\cite{Li:2021eyn,Li:2022aek,Li:2023dya}, as well as $E_8$ gauge groups that are the dominant rigid group containing the Standard Model gauge group as a subgroup.
 Interestingly, the total number of base polytopes in each of the four (rather different) boxes that we consider as example cases are all of the same order of magnitude, despite a large difference in the sizes of these boxes.
 We also find that the non-Higgsable $E_7$ gauge groups are more common in the Monte Carlo approaches in the boxes $\mc{B}_6(21,129)$, $\mc{B}_6(42,258)$ and $\mc{B}_6(63,387)$, for bases in the range of $h^{1,1}(B_3)\leq 140000$, while the number of $E_8$ factors is much greater in the larger boxes.

-To justify the statistical approach, we have also applied the Monte Carlo program to the case of 2d base polytopes, in which we can compare our results with a rigorous enumeration of such base polytopes.
+To confirm the validity of the statistical approach, we have also applied the Monte Carlo program to the case of 2d base polytopes, in which we can compare our results with a rigorous enumeration of such base polytopes.
 In the 2d cases, the set of minimal $\mc{G}$-polytopes are exactly $\mb{P}^2$, $\mb{F}_0$ and $\mb{F}_n$ $(12\geq n\geq 2)$, which are the starting points of blow-ups for 2d bases of F-theory~\cite{Grassi:1991tjo,Gross:1993fd,Morrison:2012js}.
-For 2d bases, the triangulation is unique, and from this perspective the set of allowed base polytopes would be larger than the set of 61539 2d bases in \cite{Morrison:2012js}.
+For 2d bases, the triangulation is unique, and from this perspective, the set of allowed toric base polytopes is larger than the set of 61539 2d bases in \cite{Morrison:2012js}.
 In fact, this ensemble includes smooth bases with certain type of codimension-two (4,6) singularities in the elliptic fibration.
 We estimate the total number of 2d base polytopes to be $N_{\rm tot,2d}\approx 2.9\times 10^9$.
 We also provide various consistency checks in subsets, i.e. smaller 2d boxes defined relative to a $k$-dual set of minimal polytopes, for which the complete set of 2d base polytopes can be enumerated.

 The structure of the paper is as follows.
 In Section~\ref{sec:samp-box} we present the Monte Carlo setup in fixed boxes and the derivation of the redundancy factor used in all later computations.
 In Section~\ref{sec:canonical-box} we discuss how to generate the set of boxes corresponding to minimal $\mc{G}$ polytopes, in a canonical form.
 In Section~\ref{sec:Gaussian} we give a brief explanation of the Gaussian distribution of the number of vertices $m$ and the log of redundancy factor, observed in later data.